bpascal-fr/gsugar/Readme.txt

 For convenience purposes, copies of the latter toolboxes are provided in the subfolders.

 -------------------------------------------------------------------------------------------------------------------
-RELATED PUBLICATION:
+RELATED PUBLICATIONS:

-# B. Pascal, S. Vaiter, N. Pustelnik, P. Abry: Automated data-driven selection of the hyperparameters for Total-Variation based texture segmentation, (2020) arxiv:2004.09434
+# B. Pascal, S. Vaiter, N. Pustelnik, P. Abry: Automated data-driven selection of the hyperparameters for Total-Variation based texture segmentation.
+(2020) arxiv:2004.09434

+# B. Pascal, N. Pustelnik, P. Abry: How Joint Fractal Features Estimation  and Texture Segmentation can be cast into a Strongly Convex Optimization Problem ?.
+(2019) arxiv:1910.05246
 -------------------------------------------------------------------------------------------------------------------